babelfish-for-postgresql/babelfish_project_website/_docs/index.md

 [Anomaly Detection]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/) | Identify atypical data and receive automatic notifications
 [Asynchronous Search]({{site.url}}{{site.baseurl}}/search-plugins/async/) | Run search requests in the background

-Most of OpenSearch plugins have a corresponding OpenSearch Dashboards plugin that provide a convenient, unified user interface.

 For specifics around the project, see the [FAQ](https://opensearch.org/faq/).